-Notes:
+Note:

-- 1) For quicker timing analysis iterations, post-synthesis analysis is preferred over postimplementation analysis. - 2) Changing the latency of the block may increase the no.of resources which can be seen using Step 2: Resource Analysis in System Generator).
+- 1. For quicker timing analysis iterations, post-synthesis analysis is preferred over post-implementation analysis. - 2.
+Changing the latency of the block might increase the number of resources which can be seen using Step 2: Resource Analysis in System Generator.